neudesic/engineering-playbook/docs/the-first-week-of-an-ise-project.md

 - Provide content in a logical structure which reflects the engineering process
 - Extensible hierarchy to allow teams to share deep subject-matter expertise

+## The first week of an Neudesic Engineering Project

 ## Before Starting the Project